pdonadeo/ocaml-lua/README.markdown

 This is a simple binding of the Lua C API library to the Objective Caml programming language.

-It's only a poof of concept and includes a very minimal subset of the Lua API, but what has been implemented is working as expected, in particular without memory leak.
+For now, it's only a poof of concept and includes a very minimal subset of the Lua API, but what has been implemented is working as expected, in particular without memory leak.
 I hope :-)

 Dependencies